bernd/sea-watch-app/docu/userguide/admin.md

 # FAQ
 ###### Double entries
-?
+One question that is frequently asked is that of double entries.
+What happens if a case is entered multiple times, for example via the web form and the Spotter App?
+The Safe Passage system does not contain an algorithm to avoid this (yet).
+Literally, we recommend following the proverb "better safe than sorry" and appeal to the intelligence of the Safe Passage users.

 ###### What happens once a new case is created?
-?
+We are still working on this question and aim at ensuring a reliable and responsible procedure.

-If you have any other questions, please contact us via this e-mail: ???
+If you have any other questions, please contact us via this e-mail: app@sea-watch.org